Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - the Equal Pay Act.

-Who do these cover, including categories of workers?
 The answer to this question depends largely on the particular law.
 For example, the Illinois Human Rights Act applies to “[a]ny individual performing services for remuneration within this State for an employer,” as well as apprentices and applicants for apprentices.
-The act was also recently amended to expand the protections against sexual harassment to unpaid interns.
-Additionally, the Ban the Box Act applies to both applicants and employees.
+The act also protects unpaid interns from sexual harassment.
+In comparison, both the Illinois Credit Privacy Act and the Ban the Box Act apply to both applicants and employees.

 “[s]ervice performed by an individual for an employing unit, whether or not such individual employs others in connection with the performance of such services, shall be deemed to be employment unless and until it is proven in any proceeding where such issue is involved that: (1) such individual has been and will continue to be free from control or direction over the performance of such services, both under his contract of service and in fact; (2) such service is either outside the usual course of the business for which such service is performed of that such service is performed outside of all the places of business of the enterprise for which such service is performed; and (3) such individual is engaged in an independently established trade, occupation, profession, or business.”